 To continue in the private lesson sequence, students must perform for a jury of faculty at the end of each semester that the division sets a jury requirement.
 Jury requirements and sequences vary by division.

 Students must earn faculty approval through successful completion of a jury to continue on to the next level of lessons in their performance sequence.

 Jury Sequences and Requirements - Contains detailed information regarding jury sequences and requirements for each division.
-Also includes jury sign-up instructions updated each semester.
+Also includes deadlines for submitting Spring 2021 jury recordings to faculty.

 Performance majors: present both a junior and a senior recital (MUS 420R and MUS 460R)